farsil/monoarch/README.md

 Simply remove the directory:

     # rm -rf /usr/share/plymouth/themes/monoarch

+Remember to change your theme again otherwise Plymouth will fall back to its default one.

 # Using with distributions other than Arch Linux
 Nothing prevents you from doing that.
 If you want to replace the Arch Linux